Arithmetical Binary Decision Tree Traversals: Tree Traversal Using Multiplication Operation

 The QuickScorer, a tree-based ranking model, features reduced control hazards, lower branch mis-prediction rates, and improved memory access patterns, as initially described in \cite{lucchese2015quickscorer}.
 The core of \textit{QuickScorer} is the bitvector representation of the tree nodes.
-The exit leaf is identified by the leftmost bit of the bitwise logical $\mathit{AND}$ on false nodes' bitvectors.
+The exit leaf is identified by the leftmost bit of the bitwise logical $\mathit{AND}$ operations on false nodes' bitvectors.
 More implementation or modification can be found in \cite{dato2016fast, lettich2016gpu, lucchese2017quickscorer, ye2018rapidscorer, FPGA2021}.
-The algorithm \ref{alg:QS} describes the tree traversal in \textit{QuickScorer}.

-Note that the nodes of $T$ are numbered in breadth-first order and leaves from left to right in \cite{lucchese2015quickscorer}.
+The algorithm \ref{alg:QS} describes the tree traversal in \textit{QuickScorer}\footnote{Note that the nodes of $T$ are numbered in breadth-first order and leaves from left to right there, which is used to prove the correctness of the algorithm.}.

 Tree traversal in \cite{lucchese2015quickscorer} is based on the \textit{node bitvector}.
-Every internal node $n\in\mathcal{N}$ is associated with a node bitvector denoted by $n.bitvector$ (of the same length), acting as a bit-mask that encodes (with 0's) the set of leaves to be removed from the leaf set $\mathcal{L}$ when $n$ is a false node. \textit{QuickScorer} is described in \cite{ye2018rapidscorer} as follows \begin{quote} \textit{QuickScorer} maintains a bitvector, composed of $\wedge$ bits, one per leaf, to indicate the possible exit leaf candidates with corresponding bits equal to 1. \end{quote}
+Every internal node $n\in\mathcal{N}$ is associated with a node bitvector denoted by $n.bitvector$ (of the same length), acting as a bit-mask that encodes (with 0's) the set of leaves to be removed from the leaf set $\mathcal{L}$ when $n$ is a false node. \textit{QuickScorer} is described in \cite{ye2018rapidscorer} as follows. \begin{quote} \textit{QuickScorer} maintains a bitvector, composed of $\wedge$ bits, one per leaf, to indicate the possible exit leaf candidates with corresponding bits equal to 1. \end{quote}